Let’s face it: interpreting your email marketing report isn’t exactly the most exciting part of marketing your business.

 - It could be an issue with your subject line: Do you get to the point of the email in 4 to 7 words?
-Your subject line might be getting cut off or it might not stand out enough.
-You should also use tools like Google Analytics to identify keywords you’ve used in successful emails, blog posts, on social media, and on your website that draws your audience’s attention.
+Your subject line might be getting cut off, or it might not stand out enough.
+You should also use tools like Google Analytics to identify keywords you’ve used in successful emails, blog posts, social media, and on your website that draw your audience’s attention.
 Use them in your subject lines.
 Play around with funny subject lines or use questions — here are some ideas for strong subject lines.
 Rewrite your subject line and resend the email to those who did not open with a more powerful subject line.

 - The email’s content might not match up with your audience’s interests: As you review your open rate and click rate, you’re learning about what content and keywords people respond to.
 Use email list segmentation to create different contact groups based upon their behavior with your emails so that you can then refine your marketing using more targeted techniques designed to speak to the right people about the right things.

 What if a good amount of people are opening my email, but no one seems to be clicking my links?

 If you’re seeing a lot of people opening your emails, you already have an audience that wants to engage with you.
 But if your links aren’t getting clicked, your content is not connecting with these people as well as it should.
 Over time, these contacts could become less engaged and less likely to open future emails.